SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 ---------------------

 The TTL is set according to the response of the origin server.
-Until the TTL is expired, saved content will be serviced.
+Until the TTL expires, saved content will be serviced.
 When the TTL expires, send a check request for modified content to the origin server( **If-Modified-Since** or **If-None-Match** ).
 The TTL will be extended if the origin server replies **304 Not Modified** to the request. ::